naka-lab/Serket/docs/modules/mlda.md

 mlda.MLDA( K, weights=None, itr=100, name="mlda", category=None, mode="learn" )
 ```

-`mlda.MLDA` is a module for unsupervised classification.
+`mlda.MLDA` is a module for unsupervised classification based on multimodal latent Dirichlet allocation.
-It calculates the probabilities that each data is classified into each class and each feature of each modality is generated in each data,
+It calculates the probabilities that each data is classified into each class, and modal features of the data are generated based on the classification.
-and sends them to the connected modules.
+The probabilities and generated features are sent to the connected modules.

 ### Parameters